 There’s broad agreement within the industry that we need to establish a more structured and common approach to pricing policies.
-To accelerate the debate INREV and AREF are pleased to present a consultation on Open End Fund Pricing.
+After careful consideration of all member feedback received we are pleased to present a conclusion paper.

 To help the industry navigate the requirements of the SFDR, we have summarised the key provisions with a specific focus on the obligations that will be effective as per 10 March 2021.
 To learn more also view the briefing on the SFDR.

 Sustainable real-estate investments are often characterised by various sustainability benchmarks and certificates, which set varying requirements.
 How do these efforts result in a more sustainable organisation?
 To what extent can the organisation’s sustainability performance be assessed by the market?